tomparkin/babs/README.md

 Features
 --------

- * Minimal requirements.  babs should run happily anywhere that Bash, SSH, and inotify-tools are available.
+ * Minimal requirements.  babs should run happily anywhere that Bash, SSH, inotify-tools, and mstmp are available.
  * Build farm support.  babs uses a central-server model to hand jobs off to any of an arbitrary number of build machines.
 Load is balanced across the farm by passing new jobs to the least-busy available slave.